-Sabrina Pauli is giving a conference talk at the conference Affine Algebraic Geometry and Transformation Groups in honor of Lucy Moser-Jauslin's 60th Birthday in Dijon.
+Sabrina Pauli is giving a conference talk at the workshop in Real Enumerative Geometry and Beyond at Vanderbilt.

 Sabrina Pauli is giving a conference talk at the conference First Joint Meeting Brazil-France in Mathematics at IMPA in Rio de Janeiro.